Huegoxaga/notes/visualization/unity.md

 - The Scene window is where the objects and layouts are edited
   - Scene contains objects like camera and light
+  - Center mode - it focuses on the center when multiple objects are selected
+  - Pivot mode - each GameObject rotates around its own pivot point
+  - Global mode - Use goal axis for all objects
+  - Local mode - Use relative position from a selected object
 - The Game window is the final presentation
   - It shows the view of the camera
+  - It has an aspect ratio selector (e.g. 4:3, 16:9, 16:10 ...)
 - Hierarchy window helps create and show all GameObject in a scene
   - Everthing in unity is a game object
   - `GameObject` is a collection of a transform and components